Getting Your FAA Remote Pilot Certificate

 How long do I have access to the course for?

 To keep your Remote Pilot Certificate current with the FAA, you’ll need to pass a recurrent knowledge test every 24 months.
 Our students get lifetime access to our online training course, which is updated regularly as the drone industry continues to evolve.

 What’s the price of Drone Pilot Ground School?

-The price of our self-paced, online training course is $299.
+The price of our self-paced, online training course starts at $299.
 That’s a one-time fee and includes access to 70+ lessons, to practice quizzes, and to five different practice tests.
 More information on course discounts and group enrollments over here.

 Do you guarantee that I’ll pass the Aeronautical Knowledge Test?

 We’ve built a rigorous curriculum, and we strongly believe that our training methodology does an excellent job preparing you to pass your test and to get your Remote Pilot Certificate from the FAA.

 Are you an FAA-certified school?

 When it comes to getting your Part 107 Remote Pilot Certificate, you do NOT need to go through a traditional FAA Part 141-certified manned aircraft training school like you would for, say a recreational or private pilot license.

 In fact, many of these Part 141 schools don’t have any kind of drone training available!